 Take action to prevent static sparking.
 Fire or explosion can result, especially when handling flammable liquids.
 The pump, piping, valves, containers or other miscellaneous equipment must be grounded.

-A BEFORE OPERATION A
+▲ BEFORE OPERATION ▲

-Before pump operation, inspect all gasketed fasteners for looseness caused by gasket creep.
+Before pump operation, inspect all gasketedfasteners for looseness caused by gasket creep.
 Retorque loose fasteners to prevent leakage.
-Follow recommended torques stated in this manual
+Follow recommended torques stated in the card attached to the new pump.